godspeedsystems/gs_doc/docs/microservices/introduction-cli.md

   -h, --help                            display help for command
 ```

-### prepare
+### update
+The update can be executed in the following cases:
-The prepare command prepares the containers, before launch or after cleaning the containers.
-If you want to launch an existing project (i.e. copied from local/cloned from repo) instead of creating a new one, then execute `prepare` command before launching the project.
-Execute the command from inside the project root directory.
+1. If you want to launch an existing project (i.e. copied from local/cloned from repo) instead of creating a new one, then execute `godspeed update` command before launching the project.

-> Please note that `prepare containers` only needs to be done once if you are going to open a project for the first time on your machine.
+2. If you want to reloads the containers with updated project settings.
+For example, if you have not selected any database during the project creation and you want to include any database in the project later on, then execute `godspeed update` with the required settings.
+3. If you want to pull the latest code for gs_service, without changing the version/tag of the docker image, then execute `godspeed update`command.
+It fetches the new docker images itself, if there is any change in the image with same version/tag.

+> Please note that the command should be executed from inside the project root directory.

 ```
-$ godspeed prepare
+$ godspeed update
                       _                                   _
    __ _    ___     __| |  ___   _ __     ___    ___    __| |
   / _` |  / _ \   / _` | / __| | '_ \   / _ \  / _ \  / _` |
  | (_| | | (_) | | (_| | \__ \ | |_) | |  __/ |  __/ | (_| |
   \__, |  \___/   \__,_| |___/ | .__/   \___|  \___|  \__,_|
   |___/                        |_|
-Generating prisma modules
-Starting test1_devcontainer_postgres_1 ...
-Starting test1_devcontainer_postgres_1 ... done
+Do you need postgresdb? [y/n] [default: n]
+Do you need kafka? [y/n] [default: n]
+Do you need elastisearch? [y/n] [default: n]
+Please enter host port on which you want to run your service [default: 3000] Fetching release version information...
+Please select release version of gs_service from the available list: latest
+1.0.0
+1.0.1
+1.0.2
+1.0.3
+1.0.4
+dev
+stable
+Enter your version [default: latest]
+Selected version latest
-Creating test1_devcontainer_node_run   ...
+Removing dev_test_devcontainer_node_1                ...
-Creating test1_devcontainer_node_run   ... done
-Environment variables loaded from .env
 . . . . . . . . . .
+Step 1/9 : FROM adminmindgrep/gs_service:latest
+latest: Pulling from adminmindgrep/gs_service
+824b15f81d65: Already exists
+325d38bcb229: Already exists
+d6d638bf61bf: Already exists
+55daac95cedf: Already exists
+4c701498752d: Already exists
+a48b0ae49665: Pulling fs layer
+4c393fb6deac: Pulling fs layer
+4f4fb700ef54: Pulling fs layer
+8992963a9530: Pulling fs layer
+4f4fb700ef54: Verifying Checksum
+4f4fb700ef54: Download complete
+4c393fb6deac: Verifying Checksum
+4c393fb6deac: Download complete
+8992963a9530: Verifying Checksum
+8992963a9530: Download complete
+a48b0ae49665: Verifying Checksum
+a48b0ae49665: Download complete
+a48b0ae49665: Pull complete
+4c393fb6deac: Pull complete
+4f4fb700ef54: Pull complete
+8992963a9530: Pull complete
+Digest: sha256:7195b3c921f1278153c911e6e77cbcfb385a84c435bfcb7b8272ffcf9a3278ee
+Status: Downloaded newer image for adminmindgrep/gs_service:latest
+ ---> 988917710d1a
+Step 2/9 : ARG USERNAME=node
+ ---> Running in c70404bb4f3e
+Removing intermediate container c70404bb4f3e
+ ---> 47a7406b2473
+Step 3/9 : ARG USER_UID=1000
+ ---> Running in 51e68336d8d8
+Removing intermediate container 51e68336d8d8
+ ---> ce913f6898bb
+Step 4/9 : ARG USER_GID=$USER_UID
+ ---> Running in 7cf1c1f2a3ec
+Removing intermediate container 7cf1c1f2a3ec
+ ---> 91f045b32e0f
+Step 5/9 : USER root
+ ---> Running in f338d755a032
+Removing intermediate container f338d755a032
+ ---> fa9898eb4c23
+Step 6/9 : RUN sudo groupmod --gid $USER_GID $USERNAME     && usermod --uid $USER_UID --gid $USER_GID $USERNAME     && chown -R $USER_UID:$USER_GID /workspace/development
+ ---> Running in eba3659fb919
+Removing intermediate container eba3659fb919
+ ---> 414f34560b0d
+Step 7/9 : USER node
+ ---> Running in 23818c5f4882
+Removing intermediate container 23818c5f4882
+ ---> 1bd65323ae91
+Step 8/9 : RUN sudo npm i -g @mindgrep/godspeed
+ ---> Running in a66cb062390d
+. . . . . . . . . .
+ godspeed update dev_test is done.
 ```

 ### versions